The BEST Macaroni Salad Recipe Ever (With Video)

 Del-Style Macaroni Salad Recipe

 I want you all to give this recipe a shot.
-It might end up being everyone’s favorite macaroni salad recipe.
-My friends tried it, and after two spoonfuls, they were grunting and shaking their heads.
+It might just end up being everyone’s favorite macaroni salad recipe.
+My friends tried it, and after literally two spoonfuls, they were grunting and shaking their heads.

 That means they were experiencing a full-blown foodgasm.
 LMBBO!!
-The recipe is below and available to print, so check it out and let me know what ya think.
-Please like, comment, share, and subscribe for more recipes.
+Anywhoooo, the recipe card is below and available to print, so check it out and let me know what y’all think.

 Enjoy, later!